Table of Contents

 - On the other hand, seeing a viper when you dream of snakes might be a sign that you’re scared of being “bitten” in waking life by a toxic person, or something in your life that makes you think of metaphorical snake bites.

 - Poisonous snakes in a dream: this can mean that something you were expecting didn’t happen as planned.
-It can also mean that some aspect of ourselves has been killed off within us.
+It can also mean that some aspect of ourselves has been lost within us.

 Colors of snakes in dreams

-Seeing multiples snakes of any color is often interpreted by traditional culture to indicate good luck.
+Seeing multiple snakes of any color is often interpreted by traditional culture to indicate good luck.
 But what about individual colors?

-Black: Seeing black snakes typically symbolizes darkness- it’s an omen from the unconscious mind warning about hidden dangers ahead and impending difficulties.
+Black: Seeing black snakes typically symbolizes darkness — it’s an omen from the unconscious mind warning about hidden dangers ahead and impending difficulties.
 A black snake is a creature of the night, which can indicate inner gloom and depression —they’re also symbols of negative thoughts such as guilt.
-Black is the color of death; a black snake dream often indicates that our hope has died because of something we did.
+A black snake dream often indicates that our hope has been lost because of something we did.

-Pink: Pink snakes typically symbolize joy, love, and happiness; in fact, pink is often associated with the sacral chakra and feminine energy.
-So seeing a pink snake might even signal a “feminine” aspect of yourself that you’d previously ignored…
+Pink: Pink snakes typically symbolize joy, love, and happiness; in fact, pink is often associated with feminine energy.
+So seeing a pink snake might even signal a “feminine” aspect of yourself that you’d previously ignored.

-Blue snake dream: Dreams about blue snakes usually have positive meanings – they’re symbols for creativity and wisdom to come out from within you.
+Blue snake dream: Dreams about blue snakes usually have positive meanings — they’re symbols for creativity and wisdom to come from within you.
 Blue snakes in dreams are a symbol of healing, protection, and communication with the spirit world.
-The color blue is also

 White snake dreams: White snakes in your dreams usually symbolize a sense of purity.
 Dreaming about a snake that’s white may also represent an unspoken truth that you’ve been keeping inside yourself — after all, snakes are symbols of truthfulness.